UAF Center for Teaching and Learning and eCampus is located on the unceded homelands of the Lower Tanana Dené people.

 We are committed to continued education and exploration in issues of diversity, education and inclusion.

 How are we collaborating with, honoring and valuing connection to the land and people who have been systematically less advantaged within our system?

 How can we better engage with and serve all communities and individuals of Alaska and beyond?

 What can we as individuals and as a department do to help undo a legacy of colonization and oppression?

 We regularly work with students in an advising, course design, and testing capacity.
 In this work, we value an inclusive, welcoming student experience.
 We strive to accommodate each student in a way that decreases barriers to achieving success within university guidelines and actively seek opportunities to better respond to student needs.
-We collaborate with other support units, including Student Support Services, TRiO, and the Center for Student Rights and Responsibilities, to foster inclusivity across campus.
+We collaborate with other support units, including Student Support Services, TRIO, and the Office of Rights, Compliance and Accountability, to foster inclusivity across campus.

 We collaborate with leaders in trauma-informed pedagogy in an effort to create a radically inclusive education environment both online and on campus.
 We provide tools for faculty-led course assessment for diversity, equity, and inclusivity considerations.
 Through partnering with the Faculty Accelerator, we have created more equitable opportunities that have a broader reach across UAF.
 Increasing the visibility of faculty commitment to inclusivity is one of our ongoing goals.

 We regularly offer faculty development opportunities on designing course structures and materials that are equitable for students with disabilities.
 We work closely with the Office of Disability Services to respond to specific requests for digital accommodations, but also advocate for proactive changes that increase accessibility for all.
-The instructional design team is trained in universal design for learning and encourages faculty to build their courses according to those best practices. eCampus researches and assists in funding tools and services that promote accessibility, including professional captioning.
+The instructional design team is trained in universal design for learning and encourages faculty to build their courses according to those best practices.
+We research and assist in funding tools and services that promote accessibility, including professional captioning.